MTG/carnatic-separation-ismir23/README.md

 - Carnatic Singing Voice Separation Using Cold Diffusion on Training Data with Bleeding, G. Plaja-Roglans, M. Miron, A. Shankar and X. Serra, 2023 (accepted for presentation at ISMIR 2023, Milan, Italy).

-**Important note:** The code structure and an important part of the data loader and training code is an adaptation of the unofficial Tensorflow implementation of DiffWave (Zhifeng Kong et al., 2020).
+**IMPORTANT NOTE:** The code structure and an important part of the data loader and training code is an adaptation of the unofficial Tensorflow implementation of DiffWave (Zhifeng Kong et al., 2020).
 [Link to original repo](https://github.com/revsic/tf-diffwave).

-**Another important note:** The model in this repo can also be used for easy inference through the Python library [compIAM](https://github.com/MTG/compIAM), a centralized repository of tools, models, and datasets for the computational analysis of Carnatic and Hindustani Music.
+**ANOTHER IMPORTANT NOTE:** The model in this repo can also be used for hassle-free inference through the Python library [compIAM](https://github.com/MTG/compIAM), a centralized repository of tools, models, and datasets for the computational analysis of Carnatic and Hindustani Music.
 With a few commands, you can easily download and run the separation model.
-Refer to `compIAM` to use these model (and many others!) out-of-the-box.
+Refer to `compIAM` to use these model (and many others!) out-of-the-box. `compIAM` is installed with `pip install compiam``, make sure to install `v0.3.0` to use the separation model in this repo.

 ## Requirements